 Summary of Compliance with 617 Requirements:

 Table 2 summarizes the status of compliance with each of the requirements in the 79 conditions of EAC #E14-02.
-The table shows that the total 615 requirements are assessed as being in compliance and two requirements within one condition as being partially compliant.
+The table shows that the total 617 requirements are assessed as being in compliance.